bhk/scam/reference.md

 [Special form]

-    (foreach VAR LIST EXPR)
+    (foreach VAR LIST BODY)

-The `foreach` special form iterates over a list, evaluates an expression once for each word, and constructs a new word list from the results of each evaluation.
+The `foreach` special form iterates over a list, evaluates BODY (a sequence of expressions) once for each word, and constructs a new word list from the results of each evaluation.

-Each word is bound to the name `VAR` and `EXPR` is evaluated to obtain the corresponding word in the new list.
+Each word is bound to the name `VAR` while `BODY` is evaluated.

 SCAM provides a macro named `foreach` that is more intuitive: